Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-With the cost of tuition continuing to rise, more and more students are taking on debt in order to finance their education.
-And while workplace benefits programs like tuition reimbursement can help ease the financial burden, the reality is that many millennials are struggling to repay their loans.
+With tuition costs continuing to rise, more students are borrowing money to finance their education.
+While workplace benefits like tuition reimbursement can help ease financial burdens, many millennials struggle with loan repayment.

-This is having a major impact on their financial future, and it’s something that more than half of millennials say they worry about on a daily basis.
-If you’re one of the many people struggling with student loan debt, there are resources available to help you get back on track.
+This significantly impacts their financial future, with more than half of millennials reporting daily worry about this issue.
+If you’re struggling with student loan debt, resources exist to help you get back on track.

-But it’s also important to take steps to manage your personal finances so that you can avoid falling into debt in the first place.
-By being mindful of your spending and saving for your future, you can help ensure that your financial worries are short-lived.
+However, it’s crucial to manage your personal finances proactively to avoid falling into debt initially.
+By being mindful of spending and saving for your future, you can ensure that financial worries remain temporary.

 When it comes to reasons why people don’t ask for help when financially stressed, 27% say that it’s because their finances are a private matter and 25% say it’s because they don’t want anyone to know they are in debt